ThanasisGiannakopoulos/model_CCE_CCM_public/README.md

 + inhomogeneous with only non-vanishing $b_{32}=1$

-The code is written in the [Julia programming languange](https://julialang.org/) as a package (not registered), and tested in Julia version 1.8.5.
+The code is written in the [Julia programming languange](https://julialang.org/) as a module, and tested in Julia version 1.8.5.

 ## Installation

 After you have installed Julia and downloaded the repository "model_CCE_CCM_public", change to your local directory where the repository is saved.
-The package can be installed using Julia's REPL mode.
+The module can be installed using Julia's REPL mode.
 To enter Julia's REPL open your terminal and run "julia".
 Then
 do: